Hermitian and non-Hermitian topology in active matter: Hermitian band topology

 \subsubsection{Band topology protected by symmetries}

-While the quantum Hall effect requires the breakdown of the time-reversal symmetry, the presence of symmetries can enrich the topological phases of matter.
+While the quantum Hall effect requires the breakdown of the time-reversal symmetry by magnetic flux because of the chiral edge current, the presence of symmetries can enrich the topological phases of matter.
 One typical example of such symmetry-protected topological phenomena is the quantum spin Hall effect \cite{Kane2005a,Kane2005b}.
 In the quantum spin Hall systems, one assumes the time-reversal symmetry, which implies that the exchange between spin-up and spin-down electrons only reverses the direction of motion (this situation is natural in materials without internal and external magnetic fields).
 Then, both spin-up and spin-down electrons can be localized at the edge of the sample and exhibit helical edge currents that flow in the opposite direction.
 Without symmetry protections, perturbative interactions between different spins can open the energy gap and break the gapless modes, while the time-reversal symmetry protects edge modes because it guarantees that edge current and its time-reversal counterpart must appear in a pair.

 To theoretically show the possibility of the quantum spin Hall effect, Kane and Mele proposed a honeycomb-lattice system that imitates electrons in graphene \cite{Kane2005a,Kane2005b}.
 The lattice model includes nearest-neighbor hoppings and next-nearest-neighbor hoppings as in the Haldane model, while the phase obtained via the next-nearest-neighbor hoppings have opposite signs depending on the direction of spin of an electron.
 The Hamiltonian of this model takes the form of the combination of the Haldane model and its time-reversal counterpart,